How To Kick Somebody Off your Amazon Prime Account

 - On the left panel, under the avatars, you can choose to leave the household or remove the other.

 - Click Leave, located just below your name to leave the household or Remove below the name of the other member to send them packing.

-If you choose to leave the household, you will not be able to join a new one for 180 days.
+If you choose to leave the household, you will not be able to join a new household for 180 days.
 This is also true for the member who is kicked.
-However, should you choose, you can rejoin or reinvite to the same household at any time.
+However, should you choose, you can rejoin or reinvite the same household at any time.